echeep/ForNoz/README.md

-There's no readme here, there's barely a software license here.
+There's no readme here, there's barely a software license here, and there isn't even any software!
+I just include it out of habit, just to feel something, anything at all.

 Honestly, you're looking in the wrong place.
-There's a perfectly good weird file right there to download.
+There's a perfectly good weird file right up there to download.

 If you really need another hint, I suggest not wearing headphones?

 POTION SELLER PUBLIC LICENSE